spkenv/spk/docs/use/spec.md

 The platform spec also provides a way to inherit package requirements from another package, such as another platform.
-This allows platforms to be based on other platforms with respecifying the same requirements, e.g. a DCC specific platform can pull in the requirements in a company or site specific platform.
+This allows platforms to be based on other platforms without respecifying the same requirements, e.g. a DCC specific platform can pull in the requirements in a company or site specific platform.
 The expectation is that a platform would only inherit from other platforms, but that